 Rosetta’s first novel Purgatory was published by Penguin books to glowing reviews in 2014.
 Rosetta is a graduate of the Creative Hub’s first Thirty Week Fiction course in 2010, and began her novel on that course.
 She has two poetry publications and many of her poems appear in publications and anthologies in New Zealand, Australia, USA, and online literary journals.
-Her second novel will be published by Penguin Random House in 2019.
+Her second novel Unreliable People was published by Penguin Random House in 2019.

 Robert Glancy - novelist

 One workshop: "How to get yourself an international agent."